How to Set Up a Gateway Host to Restrict Access to the Cluster

-The steps below configure a firewall-protected Hadoop cluster that allows access only through the node configured as the gateway.
+The steps below configure a firewall-protected Hadoop cluster that allows access only through the host configured as the gateway.
 Clients access the cluster through the gateway using the REST API, for example, using HttpFS (which provides REST access to HDFS) or using Oozie, which allows REST access for submitting and monitoring jobs.

 Installing and Configuring the Firewall and Gateway